sanjams2/rust-dev-sync/README.md

 The config file has a basic schema that can be understood better by looking at the [example](examples/schema.config.yaml).

 ### TODO:
-- Add subcommand for modifying config file
+- Implement subcommands for modifying config file
 - Beef up testing
 - Add block storage syncers